-The American College of Gastroenterology published a Monograph on the Management of Irritable Bowel Syndrome (IBS) and Idiopathic Constipation (Ford et al., 2014), considering the evidence grade of the treatments available.
-It included manuscripts that studied adults (aged > 16 years) using any definition of IBS or CIC.
+definition of IBS or CIC.
 For IBS, this included a clinician defined diagnosis, the Manning criteria the Kruis score or Rome I, II or III criteria.
 For CIC, this included symptoms diagnosed by any of the Rome criteria as well as a clinician-defined diagnosis.
-They included only parallel-group randomized controlled trials (RCTs) comparing active intervention with either placebo or no therapy.
+They included only parallel-group randomised controlled trials (RCTs) comparing active intervention with either placebo or no therapy.
 Crossover trials were eligible for inclusion, provided extractable data were provided at the end of the first treatment period, before crossover.
 For IBS, the following treatments were considered:

 - 1. Diet and dietary manipulation

 - 2. Fiber

 - 3. Interventions that modify the microbiota: probiotics, prebiotics, antibiotics

 - 4. Antispasmodics

 - 5. Peppermint oil

 - 6. Loperamide

 - 7. Antidepressants

 - 8. Psychological therapies, including hypnotherapy

-9. Serotonergic agents
+- 9. Serotonergic agents

-- 10. Prosecretory agents - 11.
-Polyethylene glycol
+- 10. Prosecretory agents

+- 11. Polyethylene glycol